Thank you for subscribing

 Granny flats require adequate plumbing.
 Image: Getty

-Granny flat prices can range from $100,000 to $150,000 or more depending on the size and type of the structure.
+Prices for small second dwellings can range from $100,000 to $170,000 or more depending on the size and type of the structure, remembering that the floor area must be 60sqm or less.
 When deciding on your budget, consider whether these fees are included in your granny flat’s cost:

 • Survey and engineer reports